ZoeLeBlanc/zoeleblanc.github.io/course_data/cultureatscale_2023.md

 *Using AI Tools?*

 You are welcome to use any AI tools that will help you in this course, whether that is tools like GitHub Co-Pilot or OpenAI’s ChatGPT.
-I personally do not think these tools are going anywhere soon, and so learning to leverage them in your research is likely beneficial.
-However, I realize that many of these increasingly charge subscription fees, so please let me know if you would like to try a tool and are constrained for financial reasons, and I will try to advocate for some temporary funds from the iSchool.
+I personally do not think these tools are going anywhere soon, and so learning to leverage them in your research is likely beneficial.[^3] However, I realize that many of these increasingly charge subscription fees, so please let me know if you would like to try a tool and are constrained for financial reasons, and I will try to advocate for some temporary funds from the iSchool.

 ## Course Schedule